 Congratulations!
 You’ve secured the role.
-Now it’s time to think about starting your new job remotely.
+Now it’s time to write that resignation letter and think about starting your new job remotely.

 While the initial offer feels like a wave of sweet relief, the new job jitters are likely to be creeping in as your start date approaches.
 These feelings are normal whether you’ve been looking for a new job for 3 weeks or 53!